popskraft/nutcracker/content/minnesota/industrial-absorbent-pads.md

         These pads are great for my Minneapolis shop.
 They soak up oil fast, and the floor stays clean.
 Good price for the amount you get.
     - name: "Tina"
       text: >-
-        We use Nutcracker pads in our St. Paul dealership.
+        We use Nutcracker pads in our dealership.
 They handle coolant and oil spills easy.
 Saves us time and keeps things safe.
     - name: "Mark"
       text: >-
         Been using these in Duluth for months.
 They’re tough, don’t tear, and suck up spills quick.
 Best mats we’ve tried so far.